TelemetryDeck/docs/glossary.md

 tags:
   - Glossary
   - intro
-description: A list of common terms used in the TelemetryDeck ecosystem and what they mean
+description: This is a list of common terms used in the TelemetryDeck ecosystem.
+You'll learn what they mean and how they are being used.
 lead: A list of common terms used in the TelemetryDeck ecosystem and what they mean.
 ---